zackse/taskforge/src/docs/designs/cli_design.rst

    TASK_ID TASK_CREATED_DATE TASK_TITLE

-If ID is given only a newline separated list of TASK:raw-latex:`\IDs `are printed with no headers.
+If ID is given only a newline separated list of TASK_IDs are printed with no headers.

 Next Subcommand
 ---------------